Is Cumin Safe For Dogs Plus Spices That Can Be Harmful

 There are different types of cumin seeds that vary in their oil content and flavor.
 On their own, cumin seeds tend to be hot, sharp, and have a bittersweet taste.
 This is why cumin seeds or powder are added to many Indian and Middle Eastern foods.

-Dogs with a history of thin blood or who are on blood thinners should not be given any sort of supplement, including cumin, turmeric, or curcumin without consulting a vet first.
+Dogs with a history of thin blood or who are on blood thinners should not be given any sort of supplement, including cumin, turmeric, or curcumin without consulting a veterinarian first.

 Is Curcumin The Same As Cumin For Dogs

-How we remember it is this: curcumin is the compound in turmeric, meaning its the most active ingredient in turmeric.
+I remember it this way: Curcumin is the compound in turmeric, meaning its the most active ingredient in turmeric.
 Curcumin is a very popular spice that has found its way into dog foods, supplements, and treats thanks to its extensive list of therapeutic uses.

 Turmeric may help boost a dog’s cardiovascular health, improve memory, protect against anemia, cancer, arthritis, irritable bowel issues, strokes, and even help overweight dogs and their metabolism when trying to lose weight.

-Not all turmeric is created equal, though, so always choose a supplement from a reputable brand, read verified reviews on Amazon if you purchase there, and talk to your dog’s vet.
-There are some really amazing holistic vets these days who do phone consultations for a fee, such as Dr. Laurie Coger, whom I highly recommend as we have utilized her services.
+Not all turmeric is created equal, though, so always choose a supplement from a reputable brand, read verified reviews online, and talk to your dog’s vet.
+There are some really amazing holistic vets these days who do phone consultations for a fee.

 On its own, the curcumin in turmeric can be difficult to absorb in a dog’s delicate system.
 This is why you will often see turmeric paste or products that contain things like coconut oil or another more easily absorbed ingredient.
 You’ll often hear about golden paste, which is a recipe that is turmeric-based and more easily absorbed into a dog’s system.

 Despite all of the benefits of herbs, spices, and supplements that can help dogs, there are spices that can be harmful to dogs as well.
-Here are spices bad for dogs:
+Always double check with your veterinarian or Pet Poison Helpline before feeding any new spices to your dog.

 Nutmeg